Skip to main content Accessibility Feedback

 • kelp.
 The parent layer for the library.
 Code outside this layer will take priority, making it easier for you to override Kelp with other libraries.

 • kelp.effects.
-Use this layer to add or override state-based effects (like :hover or :active).
+Add or override state-based effects (like :hover or :active).

 Using CSS layers means you can load your files in any order you want, prevents unexpected side-effects when adding customizations, and lets Kelp work without any build step.